 We can't reimburse you directly for a Medicaid service or item.
-If you get a bill for Medicaid-covered services and items, send the bill to us.
+If you get a bill that is more than your copay for Medicaid-covered services and items, send the bill to us.
 You should not pay the bill yourself.
 We will contact the provider directly and take care of the problem.
 But if you do pay the bill, you can get a refund from that health care provider if you followed the rules for getting the service or item.